 - With it He also revealed God's solution to sin and death - forgiveness and a promise of resurrection.

-That final command was first preached by the Apostles and then handed on to every generation of Christians to present to their society and will be passed on until Jesus returns.
+That final command was first preached by the Apostles and then handed on to every generation of Christians to present to their society, and it needs to be passed on by us until Jesus returns.
 It is no different for our generation - the final command stands before us in all its urgency and terror, promise and glory.

 Some of us have already believed and been baptized, and for this reason will be saved.
-I rejoice with you my brethren because tomorrow we will talk about the final gift given to all who have believed and been baptized.
+I rejoice with you my brethren because next time we will talk about the final gift given to all who have believed and been baptized.
 Sadly, others have completely rejected this and refuse to believe and are assured of an eternity of suffering.
 Make no mistake about this: God is not a fool, He does not make empty promises.
 I urge everyone to take seriously the message contained in Jesus' last command.